 d.
 Perform such other duties as may be delegated to him/her by the executive board.

 Section 5.
-COLOR GUARD AND PERCUSSION REPRESENTATIVES:
+COLOR GUARD, PERCUSSION, AND WINDS REPRESENTATIVES:

 Members at Large shall: